 So it’s important that you spend considerable creating the right buyer persona and determining your ideal subscriber profile.
 You can find more about creating the right buyer personas in this post.

 2. Qualify Leads from Your Existing Social Media Followers

 If you have an existing social media following, you really need to determine its engagement level and how many quality leads you can extract from it.
 Your follower count on Twitter and Facebook can be deceiving, and is increasingly becoming irrelevant (thanks to the algorithm changes to both these platforms).

-Facebook Insights provides you some useful stats, but I personally recommend using dedicated social media management tools like Oktopost.
-It’s primarily a B2B social media management tool for large scale content distribution across different social media profiles, groups and pages.
+Facebook Insights provides you some useful stats, but I personally recommend using a dedicated social media management tool.
+We created a comprehensive social media management tools list from which you can pick the best one that fits your needs.
+This list covers why you should choose a specific tool, why some are better than others.
+Some tools might be more affordable, some might be more expensive.
+Some might be better for individuals, other might be better for agencies.
+For example, Oktopost is primarily a B2B social media management tool for large scale content distribution across different social media profiles, groups and pages.
 But it can also give you some great insights and statistics about your social media followers.

 Study them closely and look for trends.
 Identify the content that performs the best for you and determine the demographic segments of your followers who’re most interested in your social updates.